bitmark-inc/docs/pages/bitmark-references/bitmark-node-software/bitmark-blockchain-overview.md

 value indicated by the difficulty.

-The chain itself is formed by storing the hash of the previous block in the block header, which by links the current block to the previous block.
+The chain itself is formed by storing the hash of the previous block in the block header, which links the current block to the previous block.

 ### Block Header

-The block header is used both to provide metadata (like timestamp) for that block and to verify that the list of transactions attached to the block are valid.
+The block header is used both to provide metadata (like timestamp) for a block and to verify that the list of transactions attached to the block are valid.

 Item             | Type      | Description